THOUGHTS & THEORIES (re: Problems/Pitfalls & Frequent Founder Failure Factors)

 A) Michael Jordan: Basketball career vs. Baseball career…

-B) Why it doesn’t matter if Bill Belichick sucks at passing, catching, running, blocking, or tackling… [full column soon]
+B) Why it doesn’t matter if Bill Belichick can’t throw or catch — or that Tom Brady is slow and sucks at blocking and tackling… [full column soon]

-… and why those “Never Give Up!” and “Winners Never Quit!” motivators can often do more harm than good! [full column soon]
+… and why those “Never Give Up!” and “Winners Never Quit!” motivators can potentially do more harm than good! [full column soon]

 11) RISK-TAKING: To Celebrate?
 Or To Mitigate?

-For every AWESOME inspirational story of success that you hear, remember there are HUNDREDS (thousands?) of HORRIBLE failure stories you’ll never hear… (To Be Continued)
+For every AWESOME (inspirational!) story of success that you hear, remember there are HUNDREDS (if not thousands?) of AWFUL (depressing!) stories of failure that you’ll never hear…

 MOST investments (in pre-revenue startups) are BAD investments!

 14) If ~99% of startups FAIL, yet ~100% of entrepreneurs BELIEVE they’ll be the ~1% to succeed, then YOUR Assumptions, Beliefs, Confidence [#ABC?] — about YOUR Startup — can (unfortunately) NOT be taken as OBJECTIVE or reliable (because EVERY ENTREPRENEUR feels that way about THEIR STARTUP!)

 So, the honest/harsh (objective!) reality is that you (and your startup) are NOT A SMART BET (for an investor — or even for yourself to make the All-In / Full-Time leap!) — UNLESS or UNTIL you have some RELIABLE OBJECTIVE INDICATOR(S) of…